 - Use a humidifier.
 You can also add moisture to the air you breathe in with a humidifier, which releases steam.
 For best results and safety, follow product instructions and keep the device clean.

 - Stay well-hydrated.
 Drinking water and other fluids, such as broth or caffeine-free herbal tea, can help reduce dryness that may contribute to nighttime coughing.

-- Take an OTC Nighttime Cough Relief to help you sleep.
-Mucinex® DM is formulated to relieve coughing and lasts 12 hours.
+- Take an OTC product with Dextromethorphan to temporarily relieve your cough to help you get to sleep.
+Mucinex® DM, which can be taken day and night, is formulated to relieve coughing and lasts up to 12 hours.
 It also contains Guaifenesin to thin and loosen mucus so that any coughing that does happen will be more productive.